rickrodness/cse110-sp24-group18/admin/meetings/042824-retrospective.md

 - Next time, don't split the works between JavaScript / HTML / CSS, but instead by features.
 - Don't leave the work until last minute.
 - Keep going with the good and responsive communication within the team.
 - In the event that some members are more busy than the others during the week, they should inform everyone and remain responsive communication-wise; they need to still be in the loop with what's being worked on.
+- The assignment should be given to us with more advanced notice so we can actually plan time to work on the assignment instead of scrambling to delegate work to people who are less busy for that given couple of days.